casefoundation/Faces-of-Founders-Platform/docs/Setup.md

 ![Facebook & Twitter Configuration setup](siteoptions_facebooktwitter.png)

 To power the Twitter API query as well as the Twitter and Facebook login buttons from the homepage, also specific the Twitter consumer key and secret and Facebook App ID here.
+Setting the application keys for Facebook and Twitter allows users to pull-in their profile pictures and also set their generated image as their profile picture.

 ## Customizing the Theme

 To customize the look and feel of this theme, it is possible to either use this as a parent theme or to manually override this theme directly.
 Note that this theme uses Gulp to build all Javascript and CSS.

+## MailChimp

+To automatically subscribe submissions and signups to a MailChimp account, add a MailChimp key and list ID on lines 526 and 527 of `inc/csl-social-share.php`.